 Scotland has a thriving life sciences ecosystem with strengths in oncology, genetic engineering, and industrial biotech.
-Let’s pick up the bagpipes as we tour the top ten companies driving the region’s biotech scene.
+Let’s pick up the bagpipes as we tour the top 10 biotech companies in Scotland.

 Scotland is the UK’s second-most populous country, boasting picturesque scenery, a rich history, and a strong focus on sustainability.
 There is a diverse range of biotech startups in the region, with specialists in cell therapy, antimicrobials, industrial biotech, and more.